prithvi009/ride-hack/README.md

 ## Features

 ### Live Shopping
 SkypeShop offers users the opportunity to participate in live shopping events where sellers showcase their products in real-time.
-This immersive experience allows customers to interact with sellers, ask questions, and make purchases instantly.
+This immersive experience allows customers to interact with sellers, ask questions, and make purchases instantly from the app itself.

 ### Marketplace
 Our platform serves as a marketplace for sellers to showcase and sell their products.
 Whether you're a small business owner or a major retailer, SkypeShop provides a dynamic platform to reach a wide audience and engage with potential customers directly.